 You don't need to wait.
 Start today:

-1. Watch one NBA game per week with purpose - pick one thing to study 2.
-Record your own games and watch them honestly 3.
-Work on your weakest skill for 15 minutes every day 4.
-Learn basketball terminology - coverages, actions, positions 5.
-Study how your favorite NBA player prepares, not just how they play
+1. Watch one NBA game per week with purpose.
+Pick one thing to study — a specific player, a coverage, a play type.
+The film study guide covers the structured habit.
+2. Record your own games and watch them honestly.
+The self-scouting framework is built for this.
+3. Work on your weakest skill for 15 minutes every day.
+Compounded across a year, that's 90 hours of weak-skill work.
+4. Learn basketball terminology.
+Coverages, actions, positions.
+The pick-and-roll coverage guide is the right vocabulary primer.
+5. Study how your favorite NBA player prepares, not just how they play.
+The on-court product is downstream of habits you can copy.

 The path to the NBA isn't about hoping you get lucky.
 It's about becoming the kind of player that coaches trust and scouts notice.
 That starts with preparation — and it starts now.